3rd trimester pregnancy: What to expect

 Try to remain positive as you look forward to the end of your pregnancy.
 Soon you'll hold your baby in your arms!
 Here's what to expect in the meantime.

-As your baby grows, his or her movements will become more obvious.
+As your pregnancy progresses, your baby's movements will become more obvious.
 These exciting sensations are often accompanied by increasing discomfort and other signs and symptoms, including:

 - Braxton Hicks contractions.
 You might feel these mild, irregular contractions as a slight tightness in your abdomen.
 They're more likely to occur in the afternoon or evening, after physical activity or after sex.
 These contractions also tend to occur more often and become stronger as you approach your due date.
 Contact your health care provider if the contractions become regular and steadily increase in strength.